nkeumosoft/s3bucket_finder/README.md

         python main.py setup-cred --id AWS_ACCESS_KEY_ID --key AWS_SECRET_ACCESS_KEY
 This command allows you to configure your credentials, you must provide your AWS access key id and your AWS secret access key provided by AWS.

+--| First, create a virtual environment and install all dependencies inside

+    virtualenv .venv

+    source .venv/bin/activate

+    pip install -r requirements.txt

+### --| After that, you just need to run the following instructions...

+#### => For scanning a simple bucket

 * When the configurations are done, you can now launch the main script
 *
-        python main.py -f your file-name
+        python main.py -f your file_name
-* Example  file-name = first.txt this file content 10 words that you can use or also can use bucket_test.txt it content more than 5000 words for your own test just run
+* Example  file_name = first.txt this file content 10 words that you can use or also can use bucket_test.txt it content more than 5000 words for your own test just run

         python main.py -f first.txt